 She also is active as a founding member and treasurer of the Jackson Area Kiwanis.
 “Up until Covid hit we were staying busy in the community.
 It’s been different this summer but everything has been different,” she said.

-Callie praised her customers for being so patient with lobby limitations during recent months.
+Callie praised her customers for being so patient with lobby limitations during the early months of the pandemic.
 “Our customers have been just wonderful.
 So patient and kind to wait their turn.
 We couldn’t ask for better,” she said.

 She takes customer service very seriously.
 “It’s important to me that we know our customers and that we do as much for them as we can,” she said.
 “Most of the time, when someone comes in, at least one of us knows their name and I think that’s important for people to feel comfortable coming in and doing business with us.
 We have all the technology anyone could want and we have the products they’re looking for but most people are really looking to make a connection with their banker.”

 Small businesses are important to communities and running a business is tough work.
 That’s why we feature a small business in one of our communities every month!

 Look around America’s small towns and it’s sometimes hard to find skilled craftsmen making quality goods.
 That’s why Jackson is fortunate to have Tim’s Wood Shop, a small business in the community for more than thirty years.